 Leadership is about influence…

-It is getting individuals to buy into a group idea – a process that requires everyone to be connected in a meaningful way and motivated by achieving a common goal.
+It’s getting individuals to buy into a group idea or culture – a process that requires everyone to be connected in a meaningful way and motivated by achieving a common goal.

-Leaders, in this sense – must think about the team first and how leadership decisions will impact the collective.
+In this sense, leaders must think about the team first and how leadership decisions will impact the collective.
 It’s as if standing at the bottom of a pyramid where the base represents the group, and the top represents the individual.
 Your thought processes and decisions must filter through the team lens before getting to any single member.
-Leaders must also consider that team members will often think about things from the top of the pyramid, where they believe themselves first and the group second.
+Leaders must also consider that team members will often think about things from the top of the pyramid, where they put themselves first and the group second.

 If we consider leadership under this framework, we must also consider what we are attempting to influence.
 Ultimately, in a team, we are trying to influence the behaviour of the members.
 We want them to behave in a high-performing manner toward team success.

 We can think about it like cultivating a garden.
 It takes a lot of time, care, and attention.
-A garden needs the right amount of sunlight, water, nutrients for the soil, continual weeding, etc. It would help if you created the right environment for each piece of the garden to be healthy so that it functions well together.
+A garden needs the right amount of sunlight, water, nutrients for the soil, continual weeding, etc. It will help when you create the right environment for each piece of the garden to be healthy to function well together.

 This article will explore the impact of a team’s environment on the behaviour and ultimate success of the group.